 What is Forest School?

-Forest School is a programme developed in Scandinavia in the 1950s but it is based on a rich heritage of outdoor learning going back at least to the 19th century.
-It concentrates on delivering education in an outdoor environment.
-Studies carried out have concluded that children who experienced learning in an outdoor setting were more balanced, more socially developed, have deeper concentration levels and better coordination.
-Today, outdoor learning has shown to increase attainment and endurance levels in students.
-It is also shown to increase self-esteem, confidence and communication on skills.
+Forest School is a programme originally developed in Scandinavia in the 1950s that concentrates on delivering education in an outdoor environment.
+Studies carried out have concluded that children who experience learning in an outdoor setting are more balanced, more socially developed, have deeper concentration levels and better coordination.
+Today, outdoor learning has shown to increase attainment and endurance levels in pupils.
+It is also shown to improve self-esteem, confidence and communication skills.

 Links to the Curriculum

-While Forest School always includes a significant element of play, many links can be made to more conventional lessons:
+While both Forest and Beach School always includes a significant element of play, many links can be made to more conventional lessons: